audienceproject/kinesis-writer/README.md

 ## Known issues

+Has code copy pasted from: https://github.com/awslabs/kinesis-aggregation/tree/master/java/KinesisAggregatorV2 due to it not being on maven and manual lib dependencies being subpar.
 #### Magical numbers

 To make sure that data is successfully consumed on the other side of the _Kinesis_ stream, the maximum record size has empirically been made smaller than what _Amazon_ lists as maximum.